If there is a solution to a problem, there is no need to worry. And if there is no solution, there is no need to worry. – Dalai Lama

 The moment you begin worrying about something, realize that you have a real problem on your hands.
 And if for some reason it’s not a problem, then it’s not real, and you, therefore, shouldn’t be worrying about it anyways.
 Your imagination is playing tricks on you and creating an imagined reality that is taking over your emotional experience.
 Let this go.
 Focus instead on what is real and tangible.
 Solve a problem!

 Before you begin solving a problem, you must figure out what you’re working with and whether it’s worthwhile pursuing a solution.
 Ask yourself:

 Is this a real or imagined problem?

 Is it something I can control and influence?

 Is this problem something I can realistically solve?

-If after going through these questions you’ve come to the conclusion that you are dealing with a real problem that you can realistically solve, then take time to move through a simple six step problem solving process:
+If after going through these questions you’ve come to the conclusion that you are dealing with a real problem that you can realistically solve, then take the time to move through a simple six-step problem-solving process: